 MFS uses an active bottom-up investment approach to buying and selling investments for the fund.
-Investments are selected primarily based on fundamental analysis of individual issuers and their potential in light of their financial condition, and market, economic, political, and regulatory conditions.
-Factors considered may include analysis of an issuer's earnings, cash flows, competitive position, and management ability.
-MFS may also consider environmental, social, and governance (ESG) factors in its fundamental investment analysis where MFS believes such factors could materially impact the economic value of an issuer.
+Investments are selected primarily based on fundamental analysis of individual issuers and/or instruments in light of the issuer's financial condition and market, economic, political, and regulatory conditions.
+Factors considered for equity securities may include analysis of an issuer's earnings, cash flows, competitive position, and management ability.
+Factors considered for debt instruments may include the instrument's credit quality, collateral characteristics, and indenture provisions, and the issuer's management ability, capital structure, leverage, and ability to meet its current obligations.
+MFS may also consider environmental, social, and governance (ESG) factors in its fundamental investment analysis where MFS believes such factors could materially impact the economic value of an issuer or instrument.
 ESG factors considered may include, but are not limited to, climate change, resource depletion, an issuer's governance structure and practices, data protection and privacy issues, and diversity and labor practices.
-Quantitative screening tools that systematically evaluate an issuer's valuation, price and earnings momentum, earnings quality, and other factors, may also be considered.
+Quantitative screening tools that systematically evaluate the valuation, price and earnings momentum, earnings quality, and other factors of the issuer of an equity security or the structure of a debt instrument may also be considered.

-Principal Investment Type
+Principal Investment Types

-The principal investment type in which the fund may invest is:
+The principal investment types in which the fund may invest are: